jpswade/jpswade.github.io/_drafts/journey-to-dev-ops-phoenix-project.md

 The question you should be asking your team is; what do we need to do to achieve that goal?
 My view is, if we're not working towards that answer and we're not doing DevOps.

-What would you do to make 10 deployments per day possible?
+What would you need to do to make 10 deployments per day possible?